McFarlan Automobile: Classic era

 In an attempt to lower prices and increase sales, McFarlan introduced a mid-priced Single-Valve Six model powered by a Wisconsin six-cylinder engine.
-The Single-Valve Six Model occupied a very competitive segment of the industry, and the McFarlan did not fair well, prompting the company to discontinue the model during 1926.
+The Single-Valve Six Model occupied a very competitive segment of the industry, and the McFarlan did not fare well, prompting the company to discontinue the model during 1926.

 By 1925 the McFarlan Motor Car Company offered 2 distinct lines with a total of 26 different models ranging in price from $2,000 to $10,000.
 On a limited basis, McFarlan built commercial cars; ambulances, hearse, funeral cars and firetrucks usually powered with a Continental engine.

 McFarlan coachwork for other manufacturers were an important part of the McFarlan Motor Company's business.
 The custom boat-tail speedster design by McFarlan was adopted for Duesenbergs and Auburns.
 McFarlan and its neighbor, the Central Manufacturing Company supplied the speedster bodies that appeared on the 1928 Auburn.

 McFarlan attempted again to capture a share of the growing mid-market with the 1926 introduction of a straight-eight.
-The Line-8 was on a shorter 131-inch wheelbase and came equipped with a 79 horsepower Lycoming engine.
+The Line-8 was on a shorter 131-inch wheelbase and came equipped with a 79-horsepower Lycoming engine.
 It sold better than the Single-Valve model.